 And apologies for my seemingly snarky attitude and over explaining spiral towards cheap questions- but it must be said.
 How does anyone expect quality on a shoestring budget, not to mention a god forsaken profit for the staff/owners who are expected to work & provide seamless services & products?
 Cheap food and labor will the demise of our existence, says my inner existentialist.

 For this reason, I have staunchly avoided any “budget eats” lists.
 The propensity for cheap, quantity vs quality is troubling to me.
-It has gotten us in part of the mess we are in with preventable disease, certain types of obesity, type 2 diabetes and preventable pollution and climate change.
+It has gotten us in part of the mess we are in with preventable disease, preventable pollution and climate change.

 Cheap meat?
 That has an ecological effect.
 Cheap labor?
 This too has troubling socio-economic impacts.
 Not to mention- I want to support earnest (and passionate) entrepreneurs who willingly open restaurants to do something different with food and to source ingredients, wine & drink from careful makers.

 I’d rather invite readers to consider eating smaller quantities of something high quality than cheap quantities of filler feed.
+Of course, cheap food is stigmatized when really it’s food of the poor.
+Instead of attacking poor food, how about we question the system that keeps people poor and reliant on cheap food?
 This is a rather simplistic solution to a larger problem with various socio-economic factors at play.